Yandex Cloud

 3. Click Create user.

-4. Enter a database user name.
+4. Enter a DB username.

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter or underscore.
 The name can be up to 32 characters long.